 The Service Provider must submit service reports to DVR.
 These reports must meet the DVR Statewide Technical Specification Reporting Requirements referenced in Section 1 Services.
-The Service Provider must submit these reports via the URL web portal (electronically uploading one document at a time), fax, or email.
-The preferred method for submitting statewide service reports to DVR is via the URL web portal.
+The Service Provider must submit these reports via the DVR Service Provider Portal System, the URL web portal (electronically uploading one document at a time), fax, email, or mail (as identified below).
+The preferred method for submitting statewide service reports to DVR is via the DVR Service Provider Portal System.